Dead Man Walking: Why You Shouldn’t Text and pedestrian accidentsWalk

 All New Yorkers have the right to walk safely on city streets.
 Injuries sustained from pedestrian accidents can be devastating, and often accompanied by expensive medical bills and years of painful recovery.

 If you or a loved one has sustained a pedestrian injury after a traffic accident, our knowledgeable team of accident attorneys are here to help.
-Contact us for a free consultation to review your case and your rights.
+Contact us using our convenient online form or feel free to phone us in New York at 212-227-1212, or in Huntington/Long Island at 631-864-2429.

 “Pedestrian Traffic Fatalities by State: 2018 Preliminary Data.”
 Governors Highway Safety Association.(Retrieved July 23, 2018)https://www.ghsa.org/resources/Pedestrians19